JoaoAlmeida2675/code_rep/Automation-Scripts/README.md

 # PowerShell Script: ExcelDataValidation

 **Note: To use the script, run the code "Import-Module ImportExcel" first.**
+**      This already have the columns and the row selected, don´t forget to change it also.**

 ## 1. Function Get-ColumnIndexFromLetter:
 - Receives a letter or set of letters as a parameter.